rickymac68/CIPs/CPS-?/README.md

 **Recommendation:**

-### #12: Vote buying - Ada kickbacks.  **Problem: Buying and Selling of Votes** **Problem: Buying and Selling of Votes**
+### #12: Vote buying - Ada kickbacks.
+**Problem: Buying and Selling of Delegation**
- * With regard to [CIP-1694](https://github.com/JaredCorduan/CIPs/blob/voltaire-v1/CIP-1694/README.md), Treasury withdrawals come to mind but there could be a market for votes on most any governance action.
-It seems that in a close election where there is a lot of ADA waiting on the outcome, a market for votes is created where votes become much more valuable as we approach the [end of an epoch](https://github.com/JaredCorduan/CIPs/blob/voltaire-v1/CIP-1694/README.md#lifecycle) when votes are tallied.
-Payment for votes could be in ADA or another currency.
-So there may be a perverse incentive for voters to wait till the last minutes of an epoch before casting votes in order to get the best price for their votes.
+ * With regard to [CIP-1694](https://github.com/JaredCorduan/CIPs/blob/voltaire-v1/CIP-1694/README.md), Treasury withdrawals come to mind but there could be a market for delegation on most any governance action.
+It seems that in a close election where there is a lot of ADA waiting on the outcome, a market for delegation is created where delegation becomes much more valuable as we approach the [end of an epoch](https://github.com/JaredCorduan/CIPs/blob/voltaire-v1/CIP-1694/README.md#lifecycle) when votes are tallied.
+Payment for delegators could be in ADA or another currency.
+So there may be a perverse incentive for delegators to wait till the last minutes of an epoch before delegating in order to get the best price for their delegation.
 Aside from corrupting the election, it could also overload the system as votes come in at the last moments before an epoch closes.
-  * Delegation is linked to wallets in an obvious way so payment for votes could be most easily made in ADA.
+  * Delegation is linked to wallets in an obvious way so payment for delegation could be most easily made in ADA.
-  * In this market for votes:
+  * In this market for delegation:
-    * Where it is known exactly how many votes you still need in order to get the ADA for your project out of the treasury,
+    * Where it is known exactly how much delegation you still need in order to get the ADA for your project out of the treasury,
-    * which makes possible to calculate with certainty the price for votes which leaves you with your target profit margin intact,
+    * which makes possible to calculate with certainty the price for delegation which leaves you with your target profit margin intact,
-    * and where you can broadcast an offer to purchase votes,
+    * and where you can broadcast an offer to purchase delegation,
     * and where you can see exactly which wallets are delegating to you in response to your offer...
-    * Then you know exactly where to send the voters share of ADA after snatching it from the treasury.
+    * Then you know exactly where to send the delegator's share of ADA after snatching it from the treasury.
-    * Likely this fraud could be automated via smart contract in a trustless manner such that the price for a vote is displayed and so that the dishonest voters would not need to trust the dishonest DRep for payment.
+    * Likely this fraud could be automated via smart contract in a trustless manner such that the price for  delegation is displayed so that the dishonest delegators would not need to trust the dishonest DRep for payment.
     * This attack could also be carried out on a vote for parameter change or on any other governance action.

 **Modeling Cardano Governance On Bee Democracy**